fusioncharts/dev_centre_docs/using-with-server-side-languages/ruby-on-rails/creating-charts-with-data-from-a-database.md

 Using this data, you want to plot a column 2D chart showing the top 10 most populous countries in the world.
 Furthermore, you want to render this column 2D chart as a drill-down chart, where clicking each data plot shows another chart plotting the top 10 populous cities of that country.

-<p class="text-info"> You can [download](http://dev.mysql.com/doc/index-other.html) this database from the MYSQL website or refer to the sample database available [here](https://dev.mysql.com/doc/world-setup/en/). </p>
+>  You can [download](http://dev.mysql.com/doc/index-other.html) this database from the MYSQL website or refer to the sample database available [here](https://dev.mysql.com/doc/world-setup/en/). </p>

 The column 2D chart, with the drill-down functionality, that we need to render here looks like this: